robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/induction.md

 The first step uses our induction hypothesis, $P(k)$.
 The second step uses the fact that $\frac{2k+3}{2k+2} \gt 1$ for all $k \ge 1$ (Since its being multiplied by a number less than $1$, it will just become smaller and smaller and its on the smaller side of the inequality..).
 Therefore, b y induction the proposition $P(k)$ is true for all $k \ge 1$, and the claim is proved. $\blacksquare$

-# Discrete Mathematics with Applications, Fifth Edition
+# Discrete Mathematics with Applications, Fifth Edition Section 5.2
 ## 8
 Prove using mathematical induction:
 For every integer $n \ge 0$,